debianmaster/es-sizing/README.md

 # es storage sizer
-This is a flask api which takes input various parameters and return capacity response
+This is a flask api which takes input variable parameters and return capacity response

 # Endpoints